manavsehgal/rapid-app-workflow/setup_web_app_environment.md

 - Setup basic project structure with Git.
 - Create testing strategies for your web app environment.

-## Environment assumptions

-Our target platform is Node.js.
+> **Environment assumptions:** Our target platform is Node.js.
 We are assuming you are running a developer box on Cloud9.
 Read more about [Cloud9 code editor](/cloud9_code_editor.html).

 ## Choose custom container on Cloud9